ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 ```
 {: codeblock}

-If your console deployment is successful, you can see `ibpconsole` added to the deployment table, with a status of `4/4`.
+If your console deployment is successful, you can see `ibm-hlfsupport-console` added to the deployment table, with a status of `4/4`.
 The console takes a few minutes to deploy.
 You might need to rerun the command and wait for the table to be updated.
 ```
 NAME                           READY   STATUS    RESTARTS   AGE ibm-hlfsupport-operator-f58cc8585-hvsw7   1/1     Running   0          15m
-ibpconsole-6f69477796-sxzm9    4/4     Running   0          4m
+ibm-hlfsupportconsole-6f69477796-sxzm9    4/4     Running   0          4m
 ```

 The console consists of four containers that are deployed inside a single pod: